SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

         $ref: '#/components/messages/RideUpdated'
 ```

-Negative
+> aside negative
-: To work-around an issue in the AsncAPI code generator, the `$id` fields need to be removed.
+> To work-around an issue in the AsncAPI code generator, the `$id` fields need to be removed.
 You can use the following command in the terminal to accomplish this.
 `sed -i '/$id:/d' ProcessPayment.yaml`